Annual Global Funds Conference 2018

 Colin has been involved in blockchain since 2013 and the financial markets since 2009.
 He founded ÐPactum in 2016.
 Previously, he worked at BNP Paribas Global Markets in blockchain innovation, where he focused on education business stakeholders on blockchain, developing proof-of-concepts (PoCs), and managing relations with external partners.
 Colin has sat on the steering committee for R3CEV, and was one of the founding members of the Post-Trade Distributed Ledger Working Group (PTDL).
 Prior to his involvement in blockchain, Colin held roles in business transformation, and product marketing at BNP Paribas in Paris, London and New York.

-Elected to the European Parliament in 2004 and was a member of the EPP-ED group.
+Simon was elected to the European Parliament in 2004 and was a member of the EPP-ED group.
 He was a member of the Foreign Affairs Committee and the Internal Market and Consumer Protection Committee.
-He was also a substitute member on the Fisheries Committee.
-Mr. Coveney was the author of the European Parliament's Annual Report on Human Rights in the World for the year 2004 and again for 2006.
+Simon was the author of the European Parliament’s Annual Report on Human Rights in the World for the year 2004 and again for 2006.

 Mr. Coveney holds a B.Sc. in Agriculture and Land Management from The Royal Agriculture College, Gloucestershire.
 He was also educated at Clongowes Wood College, County Kildare; University College Cork and Gurteen Agricultural College, County Tipperary.